urakubo/UNI-EM/Documents/HowToMakePlugin.md

         tab_inference    = self.GenerateTabWidget(inference)
         tabs.addTab(tab_inference, 'Inference')
 ```
-The program imports Training.py and Inference.py in the first two lines, and they are assigned to objects in initUI.
-Here UNI_EM\ plugins\Template\Training.py is show as follows:
+Dialog_Template.py imports Training.py and Inference.py in the first two lines, and initUI assigns them to objects.
+One of the class UNI_EM\ plugins\Template\Training.py can be read as follows:
 ```python
 ##
 exec_dir = os.path.join(main_dir, 'plugins','Template')